MarianB-da45/GoalBet_Project/README.md

 - DB Connection – PostgreSQL:

-The script establishes a connection to a PostgreSQL database using SQLAlchemy's create_engine(), utilizing credentials stored in environment variables.
+  --The script establishes a connection to a PostgreSQL database using SQLAlchemy's create_engine(), utilizing credentials stored in environment variables.

 - Data Loading